MajorMarmalade/Sounds/README.md

-contains powershell scripts used on a bad usb, particulary a FlipperZero. includes the audio file used within the script as well.
+This GitHub repository contains a collection of PowerShell scripts specifically designed to be used with a bad USB, particularly the FlipperZero device.
+These scripts, when executed, trigger a variety of effects and pranks, making them perfect for enthusiasts looking to experiment with the capabilities of their bad USB devices.